-- It was also a safe play space for a few minutes at a time when the mattress was removed.
+- It was also a safe play space for a few minutes when the mattress was removed.

 I never knew how sweet babywearing could be until I put my son in his first baby carrier.
 I’ll admit, I thought the concept was kind of cumbersome.
 But once I read up on the many benefits of babywearing, I was sold.
 And my sanity thanks me for it.